slowernews/wisdom-tldr/README.md

 > *'Choose the hard way.
 Life is easy, and a soft life makes for soft people.
 Take a cold shower, join a boxing gym, use the stairs instead of the escalator, go out in nature alone for a week.'*

 <!--
+Avoiding stress is avoiding life.

+Reinvention should be an habit not an event.

+if you are not growing you are dying stepping outside what is easy and embracing discomfort.

+risk over safety is the way to pull forward.

 Risk Leads to Growth and Excitement

 Risk looks different for everyone.